Welcome to Localizely! We're so glad you're here. Let's get started!

 Once you sign up, we create a Sample Project for you, so you can explore and get more familiar with Localizely.

 After logging in, go to My Projects page, and tap “+” button.
 Give your project a name, and select a base language you want to start with.

-Import your localization file to Localizely.
-Go to Import page for your project, select your file and import preferences, and tap Import button.
+Upload your localization file to Localizely.
+Go to Upload page for your project, select your file and import preferences, and tap Upload button.